 #12 – Bachelor’s in Workforce Development

-Workforce development professionals are essential in almost all industries to support both career and technical education to enhance an organization’s effectiveness.
-Bachelor’s degree programs can include coursework in areas such as business communication, office management, information systems, and professional development.
+Workforce development professionals are essential in almost all industries.
+They support both career and technical education to enhance an organization’s effectiveness.
+Bachelor’s programs can include coursework in areas such as business communication, office management, information systems, and professional development.
 These programs are usually four-year programs and many include a work-based experience to gain exposure to the field.
 These programs are available on-campus or in a convenient online format.
 Workforce development professionals also work with individuals who are unemployed or underemployed to prepare them for new roles or careers.
 HR professionals with a bachelor’s degree in workforce development have the skills and expertise to conduct corporate training and career planning.

 - William Woods University-Online Bachelor of Science in Workforce Development

 The Online BS in Workforce Development program at William Woods University is an online program that helps students develop their own personal leadership style.
 Students will learn to evaluate information systems and technology to achieve business goals.
 Courses cover areas such as project management and business law.